Matthewm99/Motion-Tracking-LampV3/Labs/Lab 3 - Sensors/InLab3.md

 Guide followed: https://learn.adafruit.com/adafruit-color-sensors/overview

 - The TCS34725 RGB Sensor is a digital sensor that can sense RGB and clear light.
+- It measures the intensity of red, green, blue and overall light levels.
 - We connected the sensor to the Arduino Uno using wires, following guide linked in the Lab PDF.
 - Adjustments were made to the sample code provided to align with the wiring and pins we arranged.
 Specifically, Analog Pin 2 was used instead of Digital Pin 4.
 - Real-time measurements were observed through the Serial Monitor as we placed differently coloured objects in front of the sensor.
-- Potential applications could include object identification and colour sorting robots.
+- Potential applications include object identification and colour sorting robots.

 ![alt text](Images/coloursensor.jpeg)
 Colour Sensor Setup - Red wire placed in front of the sensor